lukso-network/lsp-smart-contracts/docs/contracts/LSP4DigitalAssetMetadata/LSP4DigitalAssetMetadata.md

 error LSP4TokenNameNotEditable();
 ```

-Reverts when trying to edit the data key `LSP4TokenName` after the digital asset contract has been deployed.
-The `LSP4TokenName` data key is located inside the ERC725Y Data key-value store of the digital asset contract.
-It can be set only once inside the constructor/initializer when the digital asset contract is being deployed.
+Reverts when trying to edit the data key `LSP4TokenName` after the digital asset contract has been deployed / initialized.
+The `LSP4TokenName` data key is located inside the ERC725Y data key-value store of the digital asset contract.
+It can be set only once inside the constructor/initializer when the digital asset contract is being deployed / initialized.

 <br/>